RAF Lindholme: Early years

 During the first two years of war, a bomb store had been constructed on the far side of the A614 as had a taxi spur with three pan hardstandings.
 A perimeter track and over 30 pan hardstandings had also been built during this period.
 By 1942 Lindholme was due for upgrading and the construction of concrete runways was put in hand.
 However, extension of the airfield was somewhat restricted by the Hatfield Moor Drain on the eastern boundary but more land was acquired to the north necessitating the closure of two roads, one to the hamlet of Lindholme.
 Because of these physical restrictions, only two runways were built, 14–32 and 04–22, both of which were extended to 1,400 yard and 2,000 yard respectively.
 A new bomb store was fashioned on land to the north of the station, which resulted in obstruction of seven pan dispersal points.
 Two others were lost due to the construction of a new perimeter track.
 Even so, the station ended up with 41 pans and one loop type.
-A few additional camp sites were added to the south of the main area giving the station maximum accommodation for 2,192 men and 365 females.
+A few additional camp sites were added to the south of the main area giving the station maximum accommodation for 2,192 men and 365 women.

 Heavy Conversion Unit

 Re-opened for flying in late October 1942, No.1656 Heavy Conversion Unit (HCU) moved in with a few Avro Lancasters and Avro Manchesters from RAF Breighton to serve No. 1 Group's conversion to the former type.
 Now an operational training base, over the next two years Lindholme was host to other units with an instructional mission.
-Both Lancaster and Handley Page Halifax crews were tutored here with No.1667 HCU being established on the airfield in June 1943, moving out to RAF Faldingworth in October.
-In November the same year, No.1 Lancaster Finishing School was activated using existing flights with a similar mission.
-On 3 November 1944, the station became No.71 Base under the new training organisation – No. 7 Group RAF.
-Meanwhile, No.1656 HCU remained at Lindholme until November 1945 when many Bomber Command units were disbanded.
+Both Lancaster and Handley Page Halifax crews were tutored here with No. 1667 HCU being established on the airfield in June 1943, moving out to RAF Faldingworth in October.
+In November the same year, No. 1 Lancaster Finishing School was activated using existing flights with a similar mission.
+On 3 November 1944, the station became No. 71 Base under the new training organisation – No. 7 Group RAF.
+Meanwhile, No. 1656 HCU remained at Lindholme until November 1945 when many Bomber Command units were disbanded.
 During the war, a total of 76 bombers were lost on operations flying from this airfield: 40 Hampdens, 35 Wellingtons and a single Lancaster.